 Learning - Whatever it Takes.
-The Student Success Center (SSC) supports the mission of ECC by providing services to students and faculty which supplement instruction, strengthen academic outcomes, and increase student retention in keeping with a philosophy of multi-cultural awareness.
-The SSC further supports the ECC mission by providing emotional support through counseling services and workshops that focus on enhancing executive functioning skills.
+The Student Success Center (SSC) supports the mission of ECC by providing services to students and faculty which supplement instruction, strengthen academic outcomes, and increase student retention

 Tutoring/College Success Coaching

 SSC-Rolla offers tutoring in all content areas, including mathematics through Calculus, all levels of writing for all subjects, and sciences.
 In addition to content tutoring, SSC-Rolla also offers non-cognitive tutoring/coaching for academic success, such as time management, study skills, test taking, etc....